-Overall, we made considerable progress toward meeting the priorities and objectives of our 5-year Consolidated and FY21 Action Plans.
-Below is a summary of major activities accomplished in FY21:
+Overall, we made considerable progress toward meeting the priorities and objectives of our 5-year Consolidated and FY22 Action Plans.
+Below is a summary of major activities accomplished in FY22, which also includes CDBG-CV funds used to prepare, prevent and respond to COVID-19.
+The CDBG-CV accomplishments are shown in Figure 1.